OceanOutcomes/ocean-outcomes/areas-of-focus/japanese-fisheries-seafood/index.md

 We conduct rapid assessments ([see the Japanese fishery summaries here] (/what-we-do/services/rapid-assessments/)) of strategically important fishery species to better articulate the fisheries landscape and to clearly map out the potential for fishery improvement and third party certification of fisheries targeting these species.
 These assessments will help inform policy, management, funding, and the direction of sustainable seafood work across the globe.

 ---
-##O2 and Seafood Legacy Japanese Fishery Improvement Projects:
+##O2, Seafood Legacy and UMITO Partners Japanese Fishery Improvement Projects:

 * [Hiroshima Pacific Oyster FIP] (/areas-of-focus/fishery-improvement-projects/hiroshima-pacific-oyster/)
 * [Miyagi Onagawa Coho Salmon AIP] (/areas-of-focus/fishery-improvement-projects/miyagi-coho-salmon/)